 In November 2016, Graham Contracting Ltd. submitted the apparent best value of $7.29 million for this design-build project.
-Construction is scheduled to begin in January 2017, with the new lane expected to open to traffic by spring 2017.
+Construction began in January 2017, with the new lane expected to open to traffic by spring 2017.

 Why is WSDOT

 building this project?

 Northbound Interstate 405 experiences heavy congestion, especially in the Bothell area during the afternoon commute.
 With funding from I-405 toll revenue, the Washington State Department of Transportation plans to build new capacity between State Route 527 and I-5 to help relieve congestion.

 The primary focus of this project is building a new northbound peak use shoulder lane, which will add new capacity for general purpose traffic.
 The new lane will extend for about 1.8 miles between SR 527 and I-5.

 WSDOT will also construct one new noise wall along northbound I-405.